Bible: What are we to think of the King James Version (KJV)?

 20 Knowing this first, that no prophecy of the scripture is of any private interpretation.

-Again, the “scripture” he mentions is by no means a reference to ANY translation that came centuries later, but to the original writings by their authors.
+Again, the “scripture” he mentions is by no means a reference to ANY translation that came many centuries later, but to the original writings by their authors.
+And even though we don’t have the autographs, the original writings, we have thousands of copies of it to go by.

 Some relevant questions that demand an answer:

-- In the preface of the 1611 KJV, did the translators themselves specifically dispel any notion that they were specially guided by God in the making of their translation?
-Yes, the translators did not believe God was inspiring their work and they definitely did not believe that their work was “the final authority.”
+- In the preface of the 1611 KJV, didn’t the translators themselves specifically dispel any notion that they were specially guided by God in the making of their translation?
+Yes, the translators did NOT believe God was inspiring their work and they definitely did not believe that their work was “the final authority” and “perfect.”
 Therefore, if the translators didn’t believe this, why should anyone believe it today?

-- People may play down the importance of academic learning for the study of the Bible, but isn’t even learning to read an academic exercise that is thought to be essential for one’s own personal study of the Bible?
+- People may play down the importance of academic learning for the study of the Bible, but isn’t even learning to read an academic exercise that is thought to be essential for one’s own personal study of the Bible itself?

-- What did English-speaking people do to read God’s Word before 1611 [for many centuries]?
+- What did English-speaking people do to read God’s Word before 1611?
 Was it the 1526 Tyndale Bible, the 1535 Coverdale Bible, the 1537 Matthews Bible, the 1539 Great Bible [The first “Authorized Version”], the 1560 Geneva Bible, or the 1568 Bishops Bible?
-Were English speaking people unable to read the Word of God in that long timeframe before the KJV came into existence?
+Were English speaking people unable to read the Word of God in that long time frame before the KJV came into existence?

 - If you believe the KJV is an expression of God preserving His Word, what translation(s) was He using to preserve His Word for over the many centuries before the writing of the KJV?
 Furthermore, exactly where in the Scriptures can we find this idea of “providential preservation” through the King James Version translators of 1611?

 - Didn’t our Lord say in Matthew 5:18 that not one jot or tittle [the smallest parts of words in the Hebrew text] would pass away in the Scriptures?
-Isn’t it true that there are no “jots and tittles” in the KJV?
+Isn’t it true that there are no “jots and tittles” in the KJV or any other translation?
 Therefore, doesn’t that make it clear that when He made that statement He was speaking of the languages of the original manuscripts?

 - If we today only have the KJV as an accurate text, what are people of other languages supposed to do to read the Bible?
 Must they learn Old English to read and study the Bible?